anoshenko/rui/README.md

 which scroll the view, respectively, to the given position, start and end

+### Drag and drop

+#### "drag-data" property

+To make a View draggable, it is necessary to set the "drag-data" property (DragData constant).
+This property specifies a set of draggable data in the form of key:value and has the type:

+	map[string]string

+It is recommended to use the mime type of the value as keys.
+For example, if the dragged data contains text, the key should be "text/plain", if it is a jpeg image, then "image/jpg", etc.
+But this is only a recommendation, the key can be any text.

+Example

+	view.Set(rui.DragData, map[string]string {
+		"text/plain": "Drag-and-drop text",
+		"text/html" : "<b>Drag-and-drop<\b> text",
+		"my-key"    : "my-data",
+	})

+You can get the value of this property using the function

+	GetDragData(view View, subviewID ...string) map[string]string

+#### "drag-image" property

+By default, the entire View is moved when dragging.
+This is often inconvenient, for example if the View is very large.

+The "drag-image" string property (DragImage constant) allows to specify an image that will be displayed instead of the View when dragging.
+The "drag-image" value is set to:
+* Image name in the application resources
+* Image constant
+* Image URL

+Example

+	view.Set(rui.DragImage, "image.png")

+You can get the value of this property using the function

+	func GetDragImage(view View, subviewID ...string) string {

+#### The "drag-image-x-offset" and "drag-image-y-offset" properties

+The "drag-image-x-offset" and "drag-image-y-offset" float properties (the DragImageXOffset and DragImageXOffset constants) specify the offset in pixels of the dragged image relative to the mouse cursor.

+By default, the mouse cursor is anchored to the upper left corner of the image.
+These properties are used only if the "drag-image" property is set.

+Example

+	view.SetParams(rui.Params {
+		  rui.DragImage       : "image.png",
+		  rui.DragImageXOffset: 10,
+		  rui.DragImageYOffset: -15,
+	})

+You can get the value of these properties using functions

+	func GetDragImageXOffset(view View, subviewID ...string) float64
+	func GetDragImageYOffset(view View, subviewID ...string) float64

+#### Events

+Drag-and-drop event listeners have the following format:

+	func(View, DragAndDropEvent)

+where DragAndDropEvent extends MouseEvent and is declared as

+	type DragAndDropEvent struct {
+		MouseEvent
+		Data          map[string]string
+		Files         []FileInfo
+		Target        View
+		EffectAllowed int
+		DropEffect    int
+	}

+You can also use listeners of the following formats:

+* func(DragAndDropEvent)
+* func(View)
+* func()

+The fields of the DragAndDropEvent structure contain the following data

+* Data - drag data specified by the "drag-data" property of the dragged View and additional data specified by the browser (for example, Chrome adds the html code of the element).
+This field can be empty if files are dragged

+* Files - a list of files to drag.
+Used only by the "drop-event" event (for all other events, this list is nil).
+Also, if you drag a View, this list will be nil.

+* Target - the receiving View.
+Has a value different from nil if the dragged object is above a View that can accept the dragged element

+* EffectAllowed - shows a list of allowed mouse cursor move effects: DropEffectCopy, DropEffectMove, DropEffectLink, DropEffectCopyMove, DropEffectCopyLink, DropEffectLinkMove and DropEffectAll.

+* DropEffect - used only in the "drag-end" event and has a value of DropEffectCopy, DropEffectMove or DropEffectLink if the drag operation was successful and DropEffectNone otherwise.

+#### The "drop-event" event

+In order for the View to accept dragged data (Views or files), you must define a "drop-event" (DropEvent constant) event listener for it.
+Like all drag-and-drop events, it has the following format:

+	func(View, DragAndDropEvent)

+The system itself does nothing with the dragged data.
+You must add code that performs some actions with the dragged data.
+The following example adds an image from resources or from a dragged file to the ListLayout

+	listLayout.Set(rui.DropEvent, func(_ rui.View, event rui.DragAndDropEvent)) {
+		if len(event.Files) > 0 {
+			for _, file := range event.Files {
+				switch file.MimeType {
+				case "image/png", "image/jpeg", "image/gif", "image/svg+xml":
+					listLayout.LoadFile(file, func(file rui.FileInfo, data []byte) {
+						if data != nil {
+							listLayout.Append(rui.NewImageView(session, rui.Params{
+								rui.Source: rui.InlineFileFromData(data, file.MimeType),
+							}))
+						}
+					})
+				}
+			}
+		} else {
+			for _, mime := range []string {"image/png", "image/jpeg", "image/gif", "image/svg+xml"} {
+				if src, ok := event.Data[mime]; ok {
+					list.Append(rui.NewImageView(session, rui.Params{
+						rui.Source: src,
+					}))
+				}
+			}
+		}
+	}

+You can get a list of listeners for a given event using the function:

+	func GetDropEventListeners(view View, subviewID ...string) []func(View, DragAndDropEvent)

+#### Events "drag-start-event" and "drag-end-event"

+Events "drag-start-event" and "drag-end-event" are generated only for the dragged View.
+Event "drag-start-event" when dragging starts, and "drag-end-event" when dragging ends.

+Listeners for these events, like all drag-and-drop events, have the following format:

+	func(View, DragAndDropEvent)

+For these events, the Target field of the DragAndDropEvent structure is always nil.

+For the "drag-end-event" event, the DropEffect field of the DragAndDropEvent structure is used.
+It will have the value DropEffectCopy, DropEffectMove or DropEffectLink if the drag operation was successful and DropEffectNone otherwise.

+You can get a list of listeners for these events using the function:

+	func GetDragStartEventListeners(view View, subviewID ...string) []func(View, DragAndDropEvent) func GetDragEndEventListeners(view View, subviewID ...string) []func(View, DragAndDropEvent)

+#### Events "drag-enter-event", "drag-leave-event" and "drag-over-event"

+Events "drag-enter-event", "drag-leave-event" and "drag-over-event" are generated only for the receiver View of the dragged object.

+Event "drag-enter-event" is generated when the dragged object enters the receiver View area.

+Event "drag-leave-event" is generated when the dragged object leaves the receiver View area.

+Event "drag-over-event" is generated at a certain interval (several times per second) while the dragged object is in the receiver View area.

+Example, changing the border color from gray to red when the dragged object is over the receiver area

+	view.SetParams(rui.Params{
+		rui.DragEnterEvent: func(view rui.View, event rui.DragAndDropEvent)) {
+			view.Set(rui.Border, rui.NewBorder(rui.Params{
+				rui.Style:    rui.SolidLine,
+				rui.ColorTag: rui.Red,
+				rui.Width:    rui.Px(1),
+			}))
+		},
+		rui.DragLeaveEvent: func(view rui.View, event rui.DragAndDropEvent)) {
+			view.Set(rui.Border, rui.NewBorder(rui.Params{
+				rui.Style:    rui.SolidLine,
+				rui.ColorTag: rui.Gray,
+				rui.Width:    rui.Px(1),
+			}))
+		},
+	})

+You can get a list of listeners for these events using the function:

+	func GetDragEnterEventListeners(view View, subviewID ...string) []func(View, DragAndDropEvent) func GetDragLeaveEventListeners(view View, subviewID ...string) []func(View, DragAndDropEvent) func GetDragOverEventListeners(view View, subviewID ...string) []func(View, DragAndDropEvent)

 ## ViewsContainer

 The ViewsContainer interface, which implements View, describes a container that contains